poetic/react-super-components/docs/list.md

 A list with multiple components that also needs to group the given data a certain way.
 The `groupBy` prop must be given either a string that specifies which property to group the given data by or a function that expects dataItem and returns how the data should be grouped.
+Headers will also be added above each group based on what the data is grouped by.
+Header components behave exactly like other components passed into `itemTypes` and should expect to receive `index` and `data`.
 Just like with the Multiple Item Components example, when using multiple components it's essential that the given data has a `type` property that matches a passed in `type` in the `itemTypes` prop.

 `groupBy` uses lodash's groupBy: https://lodash.com/docs#groupBy